ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 3.1.
 Services

-Subject to the terms and conditions of this Agreement, Customer shall have the non-exclusive, worldwide, limited right to use the Cloud Service, Support Services and Professional Services ordered by Customer (collectively, the “Services”) during the applicable period set forth in Customer’s Order Form solely for the internal business operations of Customer.
-Customer may allow its Users to use the Services for this purpose, and Customer is responsible for their compliance with this Agreement and Customer’s applicable Order Form.
+Subject to the terms and conditions of this Agreement, Customer shall have the non-exclusive, worldwide, limited right to use the Cloud Service, Support Services and Professional Services ordered by Customer (collectively, the “Services”) during the applicable period set forth in Customer’s Subscription Order solely for the internal business operations of Customer.
+Customer may allow its Users to use the Services for this purpose, and Customer is responsible for their compliance with this Agreement and Customer’s applicable Subscription Order.
 The terms of this Agreement shall also apply to updates and upgrades subsequently provided by ERP.net to Customer for the Cloud Service.

 ### 3.2.
-Order Forms
+Subscription Orders

-The Services shall be ordered by Customer pursuant to Order Forms.
-Each Order Form shall include at a minimum a listing of the Cloud Service and any Support Services and/or Professional Services being ordered and the associated fees.
-Except as otherwise provided on the Order Form, or this Agreement, once placed, each Order Form is non-cancellable, and all sums paid are non-refundable.
+The Services shall be ordered by Customer pursuant to Subscription Orders.
+Each Subscription Order shall include at a minimum a listing of the Cloud Service and any Support Services and/or Professional Services being ordered and the associated fees.
+Except as otherwise provided on the Subscription Order, or this Agreement, once placed, each Subscription Order is non-cancellable, and all sums paid are non-refundable.
 If Customer exceeds the quantity of Services ordered, then Customer promptly must purchase and pay fees for the excess quantity.

-Any one of Customer’s Affiliates may also order Services under this Agreement by submitting an Order Form, signed by such subsidiary and ERP.net, and agreeing to be bound by the terms of this Agreement.
+Any one of Customer’s Affiliates may also order Services under this Agreement by submitting a Subscription Order, signed by such subsidiary and ERP.net, and agreeing to be bound by the terms of this Agreement.

 ### 3.3.
 Acceptance

-These Terms are effective as of the date you first click “I agree” (or similar button or checkbox), use or access a Cloud Services, or you fill and submit Order Form, whichever is earlier (the “Date”).
+These Terms are effective as of the date you first click “I agree” (or similar button or checkbox), use or access a Cloud Services, or you fill and submit a Subscription Order, whichever is earlier (the “Date”).
 This Agreement does not have to be signed in order to be binding.
-You indicate your assent to this Agreement by clicking “I agree” (or similar button or checkbox) at the time you register for a Cloud Services, create a Cloud Services account, or place an Order Form.
+You indicate your assent to this Agreement by clicking “I agree” (or similar button or checkbox) at the time you register for a Cloud Services, create a Cloud Services account, or place a Subscription Order.
 For Free Services, you also indicate your assent to this Agreement by accessing or using the applicable Free Service.

 If you are accepting on behalf of your employer or another entity, you represent and warrant that: